One-Token Rollout: Guiding Supervised Fine-Tuning of LLMs with Policy Gradient: Experiments

 Furthermore, OTR shows greater generalization by mitigating the catastrophic forgetting often observed during fine-tuning.
 The number of instances where performance degrades below the base model (marked by the \daggersymbol symbol) is significantly lower for OTR (4 instances) compared to SFT (10 instances).
 Even in cases where both methods underperform, OTR's performance drop is considerably milder.
 For example, on the AMC23 benchmark with Qwen3-8B, SFT's score drops by 7.34 points relative to the base model, whereas OTR's score drops by only 2.97 points.
 This suggests that OTR's on-policy signal helps preserve the valuable knowledge learned during pre-training.

-\minisection{Out-of-Domain Generalization} The advantages of OTR extend to out-of-domain tasks, as detailed in~\Cref{tab:main_results_ood}.
+\minisection{Out-of-domain Generalization} The advantages of OTR extend to OOD tasks, as detailed in~\Cref{tab:main_results_ood}.
 On both code generation and general reasoning benchmarks, OTR consistently surpasses SFT in average performance across all models.
-This trend demonstrates that OTR effectively leverages its on-policy signal to achieve broader, more generalized capabilities that are not confined to its training domain.
+This trend demonstrates OTR effectively leverages its on-policy signal to achieve more generalized capabilities that are not confined to its training domain.

 From the perspective of knowledge preservation, OTR again proves to be a more generalizable algorithm.
 SFT underperforms its base model in 7 OOD instances, particularly showing vulnerability on SuperGPQA and MMLU-Pro with larger models.
 In contrast, OTR underperforms in 5 instances and shows consistent improvements on general reasoning for the Qwen3-4B model where SFT struggles.
 This demonstrates that OTR provides a more reliable fine-tuning approach that not only enhances target skills but also better maintains the model's general intelligence, leading to superior overall generalization.
 A supplementary experiment is detailed in~\Cref{app:additional_experiment}.